mrshinx/AnRPG-Edited/README.md

 - Changed value increment of Item Ascension Limit Per Boss in config from 0.25 -> 0.1.
 This enables having values like 0.2 (1 for 5 boss kills).
 - Fixed conflict with Calamity.
 There was a fix in the code that tried to balance Calamity, but it's causing some of the vanilla mobs (and Calamity ones) to not scale correctly.
 Now with the new level cap system, hopefully this will calms Calamity scaling down a little bit.
 Removed the fix *(NPCUtils.cs Line 112-123)*
 - Changed ascension limit slider increment step to 0.05 instead of 0.25 to enable values like 0.1 or 0.2
+- Greatly increased stat impact on Symphonic and Radiant damage to hopefully offset the disadvantage of not having class node in skill tree